Exabyte-io/documentation/docs/infrastructure/overview.md

 The simulation files stored on the cluster hard drives can subsequently be stored as [objects](../data-in-objectstorage/overview.md) for their retrieval under the Web Interface.

+## 11. Master Node

+The Master Node constitutes the main entry gateway to each available computing Cluster, and is documented in its respective [section of the documentation](clusters/directories.md).

-## Compute Settings
+## 12. Database

+The Database contains the various account-owned [collections](../accounts/collections.md) of [entities](../entities-general/overview.md) and their respective [properties](../properties/overview.md), stored in the form of [structured data](../data-structured/overview.md).

+## 13. Computational Resources

-The various settings and parameters affecting the allocation of the computational resources offered on our infrastructure at the moment of the launching of a [Job simulation](../jobs/overview.md) can be entered from the Web Interface according to the instructions contained [in this page](compute-settings/ui.md).
+The various settings and parameters affecting the allocation of the computational resources offered on our infrastructure, at the moment of the launching of a [Job simulation](../jobs/overview.md), can be entered from the Web Interface according to the instructions contained [in this page](compute-settings/ui.md).

+The computational resources available as part of our services are themselves listed for each of the [Azure](clusters/azure.md) and [Amazon Web Service](clusters/aws.md) Cloud Providers.